 CARE has assigned a rating of 'CARE AA+' to the Bonds vide letter dated December 30, 2011.
 Instruments with this rating are considered to have high degree of safety regarding timely servicing of financial obligations.
 Such instruments carry very low credit risk.
 Fitch has assigned a rating of 'Fitch AA+ (ind)' to the Bonds vide letter dated December 29, 2011.
-For the rationale for this rating, see Annexure B of this Shelf Prospectus.
-This rating is not a recommendation to buy, sell or hold securities and investors should take their own decision.
+For details, see the section titled "Terms and Conditions in Connection with the Bonds" on page 96.
+For the rationale for this rating, see Annexure B of this Draft Shelf Prospectus This rating is not a recommendation to buy, sell or hold securities and investors should take their own decision.
 This rating is subject to revision or withdrawal at any time by the assigning rating agency(ies) and should be evaluated independently of any other ratings.